Washington State Route 706: Route description

 SR 706 runs 13.64 mi from an intersection with SR 7 in the census-designated place (CDP) of Elbe, east to end at the Longmire gate of Mount Rainier National Park (Mount Rainier NP).
 The route serves as a connector from Elbe to Mount Rainier NP.
 The highway is open all-year and the entrance to Mount Rainier National Park is open all-year round, unlike other entrances that are open only in the summer.
 WSDOT has found that more than 3,100 motorists utilize the road daily after the interchange with I-5 based on annual average daily traffic (AADT) data.

 SR 706 starts at an intersection with SR 7 in Elbe.
 After the junction, the road goes northeast, paralleling a railroad owned by Tacoma Rail.
 The railroad extends south to Morton and north to Tacoma.
 The highway then turns southeast to Park Junction.
 After passing Park Junction, SR 706 turns due east to National, where the railroad ends.
 From National, the road turns northeast and curves southeast into Ashford.
 In Ashford, the highway returns going due east before starting to curve and then end at the entrance to Mount Rainier National Park.
 The road continues east to the Henry M. Jackson Visitor Center.

+SR 706 is part of the route for the Ride Around Mount Rainier in One Day, annual bicycle race held in July that circumnavigates Mount Rainier National Park.